boxuk/boxuk-di/README.markdown

 ### Caching

 Reflection can be slow, so for your applications production mode it's reccomended to use the _BoxUK\Reflect\Caching_ reflector instead.
-You can this through configuration.
+You can get this through configuration.

 <pre>
 boxuk.reflector = caching